Making Dreams a Tangible Reality

 After completing her bachelor's degree, Melanie graduated with Honors from Nova Southeastern University with a Masters in Medical Sciences to become a Certified Physician Assistant (PA-C).
 She currently works in Miami Beach as a PA-C in Dermatology.
 Melanie is an active volunteer at INROADS and provides interview feedback for INROADS applicants throughout the nation.

-In 2019 Melanie will be matriculating at Cornell University as a Full-Time MBA student.
-While attending Cornell Johnson Graduate School of Management, Melanie intends to pursue a career in Healthcare Consulting.
+Currently Melanie is a full-time MBA student at Cornell University.
+While attending Cornell Johnson Graduate School of Management, Melanie intends to pursue a career in Strategy Consulting.
 Melanie will graduate from the program in May 2021.